remarkjs/remark-math/packages/remark-math/readme.md

 Single dollars work in Pandoc and many other places, but often interfere with “normal” dollars in text.

+If you turn this off, you can still use two or more dollars for text math.

 ## Syntax

 This plugin applies a micromark extensions to parse the syntax.
+That basically follows how code works in markdown, except that dollars (`$`) are used instead of backticks (`` ` ``), and that two dollars instead of 3 is enough for blocks.
 See its readme for parse details:

 *   [`micromark-extension-math`](https://github.com/micromark/micromark-extension-math#syntax)